Csmidget/CSmith-Activision-Programming-Test/README.md

 # CSmith-Activision-Programming-Test

-Executable compiled for x64 windows
+Executable compiled for x64 windows using Visual Studio 2019